-At Seal, both the physical and emotional safety of the children is extremely important and plays a key role in everything we do: from Safeguarding procedures, to risk assessments, to the curriculum: including working alongside the NSPCC to deliver 'Staying Safe' assemblies and workshops.
-Below are the key aspects of what we do and how we do it in order to ensure children are safe and feel safe at our school and when they go out into the world.
+The physical and emotional safety of the children is extremely important and plays a central role in everything we do: from our fundamental safeguarding procedures, to risk assessments, to the curriculum: including working alongside the NSPCC to deliver 'Staying Safe' assemblies and workshops.

 Through our selection process we are clear that we believe in robust safeguarding and that all successful applicants will be subject to a Disclosure and Barring Service check (it used to be called CRB) and other 'fit for work' checks before they can start in school.
 All of our selection panels have at least one person who has passed Safer Recruiting training to ensure that robust safeguarding procedures are put in place at recruitment level.
 Regular volunteers are also subject to DBS checks, although we only allow 1:1 work with children in public areas such as the corridor.